okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-signon-policy/main/index.md

 ## Prompt for a passwordless sign-in flow

-In this example, create a policy that allows a specific group to use a passwordless sign-in flow.
-To set up a passwordless global session policy, ensure that you have set up [passwordless authentication](https://help.okta.com/okta_help.htm?type=oie&id=ext-passwordless-auth).
+In this example, create a policy that allows a specific group, **Project planners**, for example, to use a passwordless sign-in flow.
+To set up a passwordless global session policy, ensure that you have set up a [passwordless sign-in experience](https://help.okta.com/okta_help.htm?type=oie&id=ext-passwordless).
+Create an authenticator enrollment and authentication policy for the specific group.
+Then, create a global session policy.

 ### Create a passwordless policy

 1. In the Admin Console, select **Security** > **Authentication Policies**.

-1. [Create a policy container](#create-the-policy-container).
-For this example, create a policy and assign it to the group.
+1. [Create a policy container](#create-the-policy-container) and assign it to the **Project planners** group.

-1. Click **Add rule**.
+1. Click **Create policy and add rule**.
 The Add Rule dialog appears.

-1. Enter a **Rule name** such as **Passwordless sign-in flow**.
+1. Enter a **Rule name**.

 1. Configure IF conditions, which define the authentication context for the rule.
 For this use case example, leave the defaults.